QuentinRa/blog.quentinra.dev/special/ilo/tchat/ide/idea.md

 menu) and change the name.

-If you need to run the server, I put everything in the same folder so I used IntelliJ import-module function and that was it.
+If you need to run the server, I put everything in the same folder, and you may do that using IntelliJ import-module functionality.

 ![module](module.png)